 Shopping for outdoor gear can be a headache and if you don’t know what you’re looking at, it can be unsurprisingly complicated and confusing.
 Technical terms and supposedly helpful acronyms are like a language of their own although with a little backup knowledge, you can really simplify your shopping experience.

 Take Arc’teryx products for example, specifically the SL category.
-You see that it is either a jacket, some pants or maybe a vest but what does the SL mean and should you be paying any closer to attention to its meaning while shopping and making your product choice?
+You see that in this collection, you have either a jacket, some pants or maybe a vest.
+Some of you may be wondering, “what does the SL stand for” and “is this really important to my overall purchase decision?”
 The answer is yes.

-Arc’teryx has a series of categories that use letters such as SL, AR, LT and FL and believe it or not, those letters play an extremely important roll in your shopping choice.
+Arc’teryx has a series of categories that use letters such as SL, AR, LT and FL and believe it or not, those letters play an extremely important role in your purchase selection.
 SL, for example, symbolizes that this particular product is a Super Light product.
-These products are generally made of lighter materials and are designed for those adventurers looking for jackets, pants, hoodies, etc. that are lightweight and suitable for their journeys.
+The focus of the SL collection is an emphasis on lightweight and packability over durability.
+These products are made of lighter materials and are designed for those adventurers looking for jackets, pants, hoodies, etc. that are lightweight and suitable for their journeys.

 The Arc’teryx SL Jackets